-The Fraternity Executive Association has stated its position, periodically, in support of constructive education and inspirational programs and has asserted unequivocally its opposition to Hazing and pre-initiation activities which do not contribute to the positive development and welfare of pledges and members.
+Tau Epsilon Phi Fraternity, Inc. supports constructive education and inspirational programs and asserts unequivocally its opposition to hazing and pre-initiation activities which do not contribute to the positive development and welfare of candidates and members.

-Because hazing and other pseudo-initiation practices have not be rejected and eradicated completely in undergraduate activities and therefore remain a menace to the well-being of the College Fraternity System the Fraternity executive Association reaffirms and asserts its position on this question.
+Because hazing and other pseudo-initiation practices have not been rejected and eradicated completely in undergraduate activities and therefore remain a menace to the well-being of the College Fraternity System the Tau Epsilon Phi Fraternity reaffirms and asserts its position on this question.

-• The Association believes that true fraternalism is nurtured in an atmosphere of social and moral responsibility, respect for duly constituted authority, and loyalty to the principles of higher education.
+• The Fraternity believes that true fraternalism is nurtured in an atmosphere of social and moral responsibility, respect for duly constituted authority, and loyalty to the principles of higher education.

-• The Association further believes that while social behavior cannot be legislated, a fraternity without morally sound precepts and practices is not a constructive influence upon college men.
+• The Fraternity further believes that while social behavior cannot be legislated, a fraternity without morally sound precepts and practices is not a constructive influence upon college men.

-• The Association further believes that a fraternity has solemn obligation in the development of its pledges and members and that this responsibility extends alike to the institutions where it is represented; to parents and others who make possible the education of pledges and members; to the communities where chapters are accountable for good citizenship; and to the college fraternity system of which it is a part.

-• The Association further believes, despite the fact that much progress has been made, that one of the most damaging instruments to the fraternity system is the employment of a program of education, which includes hazing, and that this unproductive ridiculous and hazardous custom has no rightful place in the fraternity system.
+• The Fraternity further believes that a fraternity has a solemn obligation in the development of its pledges and members and that this responsibility extends alike to the institutions where it is represented; to parents and others who make possible the education of pledges and members; to the communities where chapters are accountable for good citizenship; and to the college fraternity system of which it is a part. • The Fraternity further believes, despite the fact that much progress has been made, that one of the most damaging instruments to the fraternity system is the employment of a program of education, which includes hazing, and that this unproductive ridiculous and hazardous custom has no rightful place in the fraternity system.